Return to the BUILD

 Once you are satisfied with the LEDs, be sure to turn the Battery Box switch to the OFF position to save battery life.

 Boo, this is another test fit issue with no actual building!
 But, we did get to see the first LEDs in action which made it a little better.
 And, the next issue has a good amount of construction that should feel productive.
-As for the materials, while the Leg Pivot Cover is metal, the rest is all plastic.

 Issue 5 – Dome Top Plate/Bearing, Dome Frame